Control variates for variance-reduced ratio of means estimators

 The control variates method is a classical variance reduction technique for Monte Carlo estimators that exploits correlated auxiliary variables without introducing bias.
 In many applications, the quantity of interest can be expressed as a ratio of expectations.
 We propose a variance-reduced estimator for such ratios, which applies control variates to both the numerator and the denominator.
-The control variate coefficients are optimized jointly to minimize the variance of the resulting estimator.
-This approach theoretically guarantees variance reduction and naturally extends to approximate control variates.
+The control variates coefficients are optimized jointly to minimize the approximated variance of the resulting estimator.
+This approach guarantees variance reduction and naturally extends to approximate control variates.
 Simulation studies show significant variance reduction, particularly when correlations between variables and control variates are strong.
-The practical value of the method is illustrated with a multi-fidelity aircraft design use case.
+The practical value of the method is illustrated on multi-fidelity applications: estimating a proportion in an aircraft design use case and a conditional value-at-risk in an electromagnetic dataset.